• Home /

 Unlike other insurance policies requiring ongoing premiums, such as homeowners insurance, title insurance is a one-time closing cost paid at settlement.
 It comes in two forms: lender’s title insurance, which protects the mortgage lender, and owner’s title insurance, which covers the buyer.

-Lender’s title insurance is typically mandatory with a mortgage, whether it’s a conventional mortgage, FHA mortgage, USDA mortgage, or VA mortgage.
+Lender’s title insurance is typically required with a mortgage, whether it’s a conventional mortgage, FHA mortgage, USDA mortgage, or VA mortgage.

-Owner’s title insurance, which protects the home buyer from future claims, is optional and recommended.
+Owner’s title insurance, which protects the home buyer from future claims, is optional but highly recommended.

 Title Insurance: A Real World Example